 where $h$ characterizes the property of the defect.
-Furthermore, at the fixed point of the defect RG flow, the defect localized stress tensor $t^{ab}$ is a defect local operator of dimension $p$ whose vev must vanish due to the residual conformal symmetry on the defect~\cite{Kobayashi:2018lil} \beq \langle t^{ab} \rangle = 0\ . \eeq This does not hold if we leave away from the fixed point of defect RG.
+Furthermore, at the fixed point of defect RG flow, the defect localized stress tensor $t^{ab}$ is a defect local operator of dimension $p$ whose vev must vanish due to the residual conformal symmetry on the defect~\cite{Kobayashi:2018lil}

+This does not hold if we are away from the fixed point of defect RG flow.